sventec/SYS-350-2023FA/sysvm-pyvmomi-automation/README.md

 ## Installation & Usage

+Python >= 3.10 is required.
 Clone this repository locally, and continue with one of the following methods.

 ### Using pdm

-If [pdm](https://pdm.fming.dev/latest/#installation) is already installed and/or being used, simply run `pdm install` in the project root to create a local virtual environment and install `sysvmomi` to it.
+If [pdm](https://pdm.fming.dev/latest/#installation) is already installed and/or being used, simply run `pdm install` in the project root to create a local virtual environment and install `sysvm` to it.

-Source the virtual environment with the following command, and invoke the tool with `sysvmomi`:
+Source the virtual environment with the following command, and invoke the tool with `sysvm`:

 ```bash
 eval $(pdm venv activate)